 A telegram to Noguchi purports to explain E = mc2.
 Einstein himself supported Fuller's book-length exposition in 1936.
 To me, though, the telegram reads less like physics than like an advertising campaign for the future.
 Bob Dylan sung about "Einstein disguised as Robin Hood."
 In Fuller's plans for mass production, Robin Hood comes in four-dimensional disguise.

 By 1929, Fuller had moved on to his next makeover of mere reality and the two friend's first collaboration.
 He asked Noguchi to produce a clay model for the Dymaxion Car, a vehicle designed with just three wheels for greater fuel efficiency—if not, as it happened, greater stability.
 The front wheels carried it forward, while the rear wheel steered.
 Again with an eye to efficiency, it held enough passengers for a small bus.
-Since a prototype rolled over, killing the driver, perhaps I should say a Modernist SUV.
+Since a prototype rolled over, killing the driver, perhaps I should say a modernist SUV.

-Like Modernist design movements and art of the machine everywhere, Fuller's utopia quickly ran aground on commercial realities.
+Like Modernism in design and art of the machine everywhere, Fuller's utopia quickly ran aground on commercial realities.
 No one picked up the Dymaxion House, and designs for prefabricated homes have looked elsewhere.
 Builders may have balked at the unusual look, the strange doctrines behind it, or an economics favoring the masses.
 The car's embarrassing rear-ender sealed matters, although Fuller continued to revise its design.
 By the 1940s, the house, too, had come down off its pole.
 His finances deteriorated rapidly regardless, and his current reputation began to build only in the 1950s, with his geodesic domes.

 The car also ended his collaboration with Noguchi, and the two grew further apart.
 They worked together only one last time, in 1976, and the project again never reached completion.
 In their model for the Martha Graham Dance Theater in Los Angeles, a geodesic dome unites stage and audience.
 So, too, do twinned staircases, which ascend from below to the midpoint between all these.
 The low-rise seating area adds further to the intimacy.
 As so often with Noguchi's late work, it belongs fully to its time, assimilating Minimalism's close encounter between art and the viewer.